 The Industry Integrity team works with the international defence industry, governments and civil society to address systemic corruption risks in the arms trade.

-See more of our work with the defence industry on the Defence Companies Anti-Corruption Index (CI) website.
+See more of our work with the defence industry by browsing the 2015 edition of the Defence Companies Anti-Corruption Index (DCI).

 We work with and put pressure on industry to increase the transparency and improve the quality of their ethics and anti-corruption programmes, and to strengthen their commitment to responsible business practices.
 This often involves working at a national level, with the support of industry associations and in collaboration with TI National Chapters, and local civil society.